Discover the best strategies to optimize your ecommerce store for the holiday season to grow your business and drive more sales.

 On the technical side, you’ll want to double-check that all sales prices are reflected on product pages and final checkout totals.
 If you are using discount or coupon codes, be sure the code works on your site and matches the code used for affiliate promotions (think case-sensitive, etc.)

 It’s important not to overlook checking sale prices.
 Promoting sales but not having them be reflected while purchasing means high cart-abandonment rates, and in some cases a customer service & PR nightmare.

-It’s no secret that cart-abandonment is highest during the checkout process.
-Customers quickly dropping off if there are unexpected costs, too many form fields, technical glitches, or even a lack of trust in your payment portal.
+It’s no secret that cart abandonment is highest during the checkout process.
+Customers quickly drop off if there are unexpected costs, too many form fields, technical glitches, or even a lack of trust in your payment portal.